garrandall/popular-music-data/tracks/are-we-cuttin--pastor-troy-ms--jade.md

 She's the, the-truth, shorty got loose
 Sorry, but all I needed was a pretty red substitute

 What you talkin?
 I, bring heat when it's hawkin
 Cause I, can't stand a man that don't understand
 I'm weighing kilos and grams the bitch wit the upper-hand I'm, bout to kill it; you, dealin wit the realest
-Fuck the strawberry's and chocolate (ohh)
+Fuck the strawberry's and chocolate (oh)
 Hennessy and a condom, say they kissin and grindin It's all about the timin; I, really like "Vice Versa" But, tonight's much worser, and um